9dots/9dots.io-pages/OreUqq7.md

 ## Prototype - 35 minutes

-1. Students will start prototyping their product using cardboard, littleBits, and other materials that you woud like to provide for them.
+1. Students start prototyping their product using cardboard, littleBits, and other materials that you woud like to provide for them.
 	- Students should not be afraid to throw away a design and start over if does not work out the first time.

 2. Check for understanding by asking, "What does iteration mean?"